MattHandzel/LectureOptimizer/README.md

 Notice that the speed gain by voice cloning is much more than the original tool.
 The trade-off is that, on my machine, for every minute of video that uses voice cloning, it takes around 3-4 minutes to generate, so it cannot be done in real time 😭.

->  WARNING : Do not use the voice cloning tool on anyone without their permission.
+>  WARNING: Do not use the voice cloning tool on anyone without their permission.
 This is an example of voice cloning using my own voice.

 ### Features